AarinDave/Base-Wars/README.md

 * Python 3.9.6
   * Pygame 2.0.1

 Please make sure you have the current requirements to ensure the source code works.
+While there is a possibility it can work with older versions, it is recommended to upgrade to meet the requirements.

 ## Controls